 Please contact us at (470) 736-9595 for an in depth, confidential assessment.

-Below is a little more information about how our therapists will help you using these efficient and effective methods.
+Below is a little more information about how our therapists will help you using this efficient and effective method.

 Brainspotting is an empirically proven brain-based method of working through trauma, anxiety, depression, weight loss, addiction, chronic pain, performance anxiety (whether sexual, sports, artistic, or workplace) and other conditions.